 Abstract

 Drought associated with climate change can stress plants, altering their interactions with phytophagous arthropods.
-Dryness not only impacts cultivated plants but also their parasites, which in some cases are favoured by drought.
+Drought not only impacts cultivated plants but also their parasites, which in some cases are favoured by drought.
 Herbivorous arthropods feeding on drought-stressed plants typically produce bigger offspring and develop faster.
 However, how much responses to abiotic factors differ among populations of a species remains poorly documented.
 Here, we evaluate variability among populations of a major agricultural pest, the two spotted spider mite, Tetranychus urticae, in response to drought stress.
 We compare key life-history parameters of twelve populations that originate from climates ranging from wet and cool Atlantic locations to medium to dry hot Mediterranean locations.
 We evaluated how plant drought stress affects four life history traits: development time, fecundity, sex-ratio and emigration rate in an experiment comparing well-watered and drought-stressed bean plants.
 Mites feeding on drought-stressed plants developed faster and attempted to leave leaves less often, and young females were more fecund.
-The mites from wet temperate climates exhibited greater plasticity between the two water regimes than mites originating from dryer and hot climates.
-Thus, climate in the area of origin influences mite response to drought.
+The mites from wet temperate climates exhibited greater plasticity between the two water regimes than mites originating from dryer and hot climates, suggesting that theclimate in the area of origin influences mite response to drought.

 Keywords